The ecosystem

 Eleven active repos across two GitHub orgs.
 Every one is open source.

-MCP server — exposes ROBOT.md to Claude Desktop, Claude Code, Cursor, Zed, Gemini CLI, Codex CLI.
+MCP server — exposes ROBOT.md to Claude Desktop, Claude Code, Cursor, Zed, Gemini CLI.

 Claude Code plugin marketplace.
-Hosts the `robot-md` plugin which bundles the `using-robot-md` Agent Skill and auto-registers robot-md-mcp.
+Hosts the robot-md plugin and the using-robot-md Agent Skill.

-Touchscreen + voice pendant — ESP32-S3 AMOLED + Pi running Claude Agent SDK.
+Touchscreen + voice pendant — ESP32-S3 AMOLED + Pi running the Claude Agent SDK.

 BYOK Claude Agent SDK dispatcher — remote tasks over HTTPS, agent runs on the robot host.

-Karpathy-style nightly eval harness for ROBOT.md templates, Claude as the eval model.
+Nightly eval harness for ROBOT.md templates, with Claude as the eval model.

 Multi-vendor expansion — Google, OpenAI, Microsoft, Amazon adapters.